 If you have additional time left in the cycle, the team can request that stakeholders identify additional features or enhancements to that iteration.

 If there is not enough time and the iteration cannot be completed as laid out in planning, then the team should work with stakeholders to identify which features can be delayed.

 How you perform in your iteration will inform your next agile sprint planning meeting.
 Information on velocity and performance will help to generate better estimates for the realistic amount of work achievable.

 Sprint Review and Retrospective

 The agile sprint review and retrospective is a meeting that follows the sprint and precedes the agile sprint planning meeting.
-This is a chance for the team to reflect and analyse how they performed in the previous sprint and provide critical information for the planning meeting.
+This is a chance for the team to reflect and analyze how they performed in the previous sprint and provide critical information for the planning meeting.

 The review meeting is often informal and usually involves a demonstration of the product for the product owner and stakeholders.
 This is not a status meeting and the presentation is intended to foster feedback and collaboration with all parties.

 The review is often a good opportunity for the product owner to discuss and revise the backlog with the team.
-If possible it is also an opportunity to review timelines, budget and potential capabilities.
+If possible it is also an opportunity to review timelines, budget, and potential capabilities.

 - What went well?

 - What could be improved?